 The proof of Theorem~\ref{thm:commutative_diagram-QG} follows the spirit of the proof of Theorem~\ref{thm: Quotient fundamental property}, but has more technicalities due to the intertwiners being linear maps into an infinite dimensional space.
 For this reason we defer it to Appendix~\ref{app:qg_quotient}.

-Theorem \ref{thm:commutative_diagram-QG} shows that the quotient quantum graph we describe in this section is also a quotient quantum graph according to the definition of \cite{Par10} (Definition 1 there).
-There are several advantages to the quotient construction of Definition~\ref{Dfn: Quotient graph}.
+Theorem \ref{thm:commutative_diagram-QG} shows that the quotient quantum graph we describe in Definition \ref{def:quotient_QG} is also a quotient quantum graph according to \cite[Definition 1]{Par10}.
+There are several advantages to the quotient construction in Definition \ref{def:quotient_QG}.
 The first is that the construction method of the quotient is simpler to implement and convenient for computer-aided computation (by employing the formulas (\ref{eq: Quotient A matrix}),(\ref{eq: Quotient B matrix})).
-Another advantage is that our construction ensures the self-adjointness of the operator on the quotient graph (Lemma \ref{lem:valid_sa}) and by this answers a question which was left open in \cite{Ban09,Par10}.
-We note that the self-adjointness of the quotient is actually a consequence of the horizontal arrows of the diagram (\ref{eq:commutative_diagram-QG}) being Hilbert space isomorphisms (i.e., unitarity).
-In addition, it is possible to construct quotients for general Schr\"{o}dinger operators and not just the Laplacian.
+Another advantage is that our present construction ensures the self-adjointness of the operator on the quotient graph and by this answers a question which was left open in \cite{Ban09,Par10}.
+In addition, it is possible to construct quotients for general Schrödinger operators and not just the Laplacian.
 Finally, our construction extends to an alternative description of quantum graphs by scattering matrices, as detailed in the next section.

 Note that the graph topology is described indirectly by the vertex conditions, which are implemented through $A_{\rho}$ and $B_{\rho}$.
 That these matrices satisfy the conditions reviewed in Section~\ref{sec:qg_review} is established in Lemma \ref{lem:valid_sa}.